it3xl/linked-server-alias-workaround/README.md

 6. Use the cloned stored procedure where the first procedure is used.
 1. Use your brain for others stuff.
 Or ask me if any troubles.

+## Disadwantages of the current solution

+* It forces you to create a huge stored procedures.
+For small procedures you have to run CloneSP more often and you can forget something that was recently added.

 ## Other solutions

+* Generating stored procedures outside of SQL Server (as an example during the deployment process).

 * Dynamic aliases on linked-server objects (created in a loop).
 Aka aliases on target objects as MyLinkedServer.MyDb.dbo.MyTable

 No fast switching.<br/>
-Awful for huge codebase.<br/>
+Pain for huge codebase.<br/>
 More error prone and tough supporting.

 * A network alias switching

 It blocks various automation.<br/>
-There is no exact point in the time.<br/>
+There is no exact point in the time of the switching.<br/>

 * Dynamic SQL

-This is an error prone approach.<br/>
+This is more error prone approach.<br/>
-Extra expensive approach even for middle level databases.<br/>
+Expensive support even for middle level databases.<br/>
 Debug and development pain.<br/>